valkey-io/valkey-doc/topics/latency.md

 or setup.

 We call this kind of latency **intrinsic latency**, and `valkey-cli` is able to measure it.
-This is an example run under Linux 3.11.0 running on an entry level server around 2014.
+This is an example run.
-(This is old, but it illustrates how to measure this.)

 Note: the argument `100` is the number of seconds the test will be executed.
 The more time we run the test, the more likely we'll be able to spot